-The most common method students use to earn spiritual formation credits is through corporate worship in chapel services.
 Our corporate gathering is an integral part of our spiritual formation.
 When we gather together, we are reminded that we are a part of something bigger than ourselves: the body of Christ.
 As we focus our attention on God, we are renewed in love and called forward into a renewed commitment to follow the way of Jesus in every part of our lives.
 Chapel services can also be a time for renewed unity and strength as it is the only time the majority of the campus community gathers together.

-Chapel services for fall and spring semesters are held on Mondays, Wednesdays, and Fridays (10:20 a.m. - 11:10 a.m.).
-Starting in mid-September and early February, the Wednesday chapel hour will be used for small groups.
-The Office of Campus Ministries occasionally sponsors special evening chapel services as well, including occasional Wednesday Worship nights, which carry a 2-spiritual formation credit weight.
+Chapel services for fall and spring semesters are held on Mondays and Fridays (10:20 a.m. - 11:10 a.m.).
+The Wednesday chapel hour will be used for small groups.
+The Office of Spiritual Life will partner with Student Government Association to offer a student led "Time Out Chapel" service that will be held on Tuesday evenings from 9:00 PM - 10:00 PM.